 This is a huge waste of raw materials and natural resources, driven by linear production and consumption systems: goods are produced, used and disposed of without systematically considering their subsequent use possibilities.
 Our "throw-away society" significantly contributes to the overuse of natural resources, leading to an overshoot of some planetary boundaries.

 Germany has been a pioneer of developing and implementing "end-of-pipe" environmental protection policies.
 The aim of such policies was to reduce - as far as possible - the environmental and human impacts caused by the generation and treatment of waste.
 Particularly due to technical standards and a landfilling ban for untreated waste, waste is disposed of reliably and as "environmentally friendly" as possible in Germany.
 However, this does not change the central problem of waste generation, and the recycling of waste requires the use of natural resources and cannot completely prevent the loss of raw materials.

 Germany and the European Union target a circular economy transition, in which waste should be avoided, products and their components should be used as long as possible, and waste is regarded as a potential resource.
-Related challenges and questions focused on the design of infrastructures, necessary innovation processes, policy mixes and governance structures are the starting point for research in the Circular Economy Research Unit of the Wuppertal Institute.
+Related challenges and questions focused on the design of infrastructures, necessary innovation processes, policy mixes and governance structures are the starting point for research in the Division Circular Economy of the Wuppertal Institute.

 We already recycle a lot, but with insufficient results.
 Circular Economy means recovering high quality secondary materials – and not maximising the quantities of waste treated.

 Read more on our research on circular economy: